Multi-trade takeoffs from whole plan sets and bid folders

 Estym8 project page with map, weather, jurisdiction, and demographic context.

-Estym8 estimate detail with bid summary, discipline breakdown, and plan intelligence cards.
+Estym8 estimate detail with bid summary, discipline breakdown, and risk or RFI-style cards.

-Estimate detail—bid summary, symbol and device counts by trade, materials, RFIs, and optimization-style insights from the same run.
+Estimate detail—bid summary, device counts and materials by trade, workbook KPI tooltips (with folder digest cross-checks when present), RFIs, and optimization-style insights from the same run.

 Estee AI assistant chat panel in Estym8.